SUBCHAPTER IV. EDUCATION PROGRAM.

 (1) The State Board of Education shall modify the high school social studies curriculum to include instruction in civic and citizenship education.
 The State Board of Education is strongly encouraged to include, at a minimum, the following components in the high school civic and citizenship education curriculum:

 a.
 That students write to a local, State, or federal elected official about an issue that is important to them;

 b.
-Instruction on the importance of voting and otherwise participating in the democratic process, including instruction on voter registration and preregistration;
+Instruction on the importance of voting and otherwise participating in the democratic process, including instruction on voter registration;

 c.
 Information about current events and governmental structure; and